SubjectsSubjects(version: 983)

 Course completion requirements

-During the semester, there will be several activities, which serve as a prerequisite to be admitted to the exam.
+During the semester, there will be several activities, which result in the final grade.

 Grading: The total score is obtained as the sum of the points.
 The final grade depends on the total score as follows: